 A well tailored dress is instant style

 In the 90s, I lived and worked in East Germany.
 My colleagues and I always went to lunch together, a 10 minutes walk.
-One day on our way to lunch, a male colleague said with a lot of regret and disappointment in his voice “It’s a pity that so few woman wear dresses these days.”
+One day on our way to lunch, a male colleague said with a lot of regret and disappointment in his voice “It’s a pity that so few women wear dresses these days.”
 It was about five years after the German unification.
 One of my female colleagues who always wore solid casual wear – read chinos and a button down shirt said “It’s because you can clean separates easier than dresses.
 They have to go to the dry cleaners when you spill something or they get dirty.
 Nobody has time for such high maintenance these days.
 On top of it, think about the high cost of dry cleaners these days.”
 Another female colleague – wearing jeans and a Swarovski crystals and fake pearls embellished sweater like they were It in the 80s, responded “Separates offer so much more options for different outfits.”
-Even tough I disagreed with both statements, I kept my mouth shut as his statement was aiming at me since I was wearing a LBD.
+Even though I disagreed with both statements, I kept my mouth shut as his statement was aiming at me since I was wearing a LBD.
 Back then, most of my clothes were black.
 The 90s, uniform.
 In my opinion, you can easily wear a dress many ways, for instance, under skirt as shirt as a shirt or with a sweater or blouse as a skirt, with a jacket, cardigan, etc..A well tailored dress is instant style. #agelesstyle Click To Tweet Dresses are as versatile as separates.
 Click To Tweet

 Styling a burgundy sheath with neutrals for work